thirtythreeforty/neolink/dissector/udp.md

 - **did**: The connection ID of the camera
 - **mtu**: The maximum transmission unit of the connection.
 Which is the largest packet size in bytes

+## T Payload Camera

+Camera replies with this payload on the port specified in `C2D_C`

 **Login**